xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/README.md

 a new one with that name and a set of default properties.

-**Note**: Creating a collection on the fly using *db.collection-name* is not recommend and does not work in _arangosh_.
+**Note**: Creating a collection on the fly using *db.collection-name* is not recommend and does not work in _avocadosh_.
 To create a new collection, please use

 ### Create